Introduction

 Advantages of good documentation

-There are many advantages to writing guidance to go along with your research software.
-Software documentation helps yourself and others to use it successfully in the future.
-If others can read your code then that ensures that its value is sustained.
+There are many advantages to writing guidance alongside your research software.
+Documentation helps you and others to use the code successfully in the future, and it ensures that the value of your work is sustained.

-Research outputs often depend upon the code used to generate them.
-Clarity and confidence are essential in using code to perform calculations, simulations, or data analysis.
-All kinds of research processes and analysis pipelines can be made more reproducible by providing clear context and instructions for using it.
+Research outputs often depend upon the code used to generate them, so clarity and confidence are essential when that code performs calculations, simulations, or data analysis.
+Clear context and instructions make research processes and analysis pipelines more reproducible.

-There are many advantages to making your code more readable, too.
-Well-written software is easier to maintain and has greater sustainability.
-This means it can continue to be used and modified for a longer period of time, despite changes in technology.
-If software is more reusable then it encourages others to use it for their research, increasing its visibility and research impact.
+There are also benefits to making your code more readable.
+Well-written software is easier to maintain and has greater sustainability, meaning it can continue to be used and modified for longer despite changes in technology.
+Reusable software encourages others to apply it to their own research, increasing its visibility and research impact.

 Challenge